Cray-HPE/uan-product-stream/docs/portal/developer-portal/install/Install_the_UAN_Product_Stream.md

 **VERIFY THE INSTALLATION**

-3. Verify that the UAN configuration, images, and recipes have been imported and added to the cray-product-catalog ConfigMap in the Kubernetes `services` namespace.
+3. Verify that the UAN configuration, images, and recipes were imported and added to the `cray-product-catalog` ConfigMap in the Kubernetes `services` namespace.

-    1. Run the following command and verify that the output contains an entry for the PRODUCT\_VERSION that was installed in the previous steps:
+    a.
+Run the following command and verify that the output contains an entry for the PRODUCT\_VERSION that was installed in the previous steps:

         The following command may return more than one version of the UAN product if previous versions have been installed.